Rising grades 6-12 - enjoy a fun team sport on nearby Lake Purdy!

 “Though a collegiate sport since the mid 1800's, the NCAA didn't officially adopt rowing (and the 12,000 newly available scholarships) as an official sport for women until 1997.
 A recent report shows that 55.5% of girls in youth rowing, 17.8% of boys get some form of university scholarship funding, making it a sensible sport for parents, schools and communities.”

-All camp sessions meet at the boathouse at Lake Purdy, 3780 Boat Launch Road, 35242.
+All practice sessions meet at the boathouse at Lake Purdy, 3780 Boat Launch Road, 35242.
 You will see the boathouse on the right and the Lake Purdy Fishing offices on the left.
 Meet in front of the boathouse.

 Magic City Rowing - LPRA’s Juniors.
 6th Grade through High School.